 When planning to travel

 - Check local TV, radio and internet for weather and traffic reports before travelling.
-The Met Office will provide regular updates on their website.
+The Met Office will provide regular updates in their Weather Warning Guide.

 - Make sure your mobile phone is fully charged, but DO NOT use it when driving.

 - Pack plenty of warm clothing and drinks in your vehicle, including hot drinks in a flask, if possible.
 Keeping these items in the vehicles seating area, rather than boot will save time if you need to reach them.

 - Be aware that high winds can affect the handling of your vehicle and sudden gusts can happen without warning - keep a good grip on the steering wheel and avoid overtaking high-sided vehicles.

 - Allow more time for braking in snow and icy conditions.

 - Allow more room between yourself and other vehicles - this will give you greater braking times and distances.